In-House INR (Warfarin) Monitoring

 - Strains & Sprains

-Your local pharmacist is a great source of help and advice as is NHS Choices at www.nhs.uk
+Your local pharmacist is a great source of help and advice as is the NHS website at www.nhs.uk

 Make sure you have a good supply of paracetamol or ibuprofen from your pharmacy or supermarket